Why Join Us?

 How It Works

-At the beginning of every Inn year, members are assigned to one of six pupillage teams.
+At the beginning of every Inn year, members are assigned to one of six Pupillage Groups.
 Each team is comprised of members from each membership category and includes at least one judge.
-Pupillage teams are responsible for creating and presenting one program during the Inn year.
-Teams sit together at dinner and team leaders are charged with organizing at least two pupillage team get-togethers per year.
-Informal mentoring takes place within the context of each pupillage team.
+Pupillage Groups are responsible for creating and presenting one program during the Inn year.
+Team leaders are responsible for organizing at least two (2) Pupillage Group gatherings per year.
+Informal mentoring takes place within the context of each Pupillage Group.